Bigjaked/python-timeclok/README.md

 This is a simple time clock app that I wrote to keep track of time for different jobs.
 It allows the user to "clock in" and "clock out" just like all the different time clocks you find in businesses all over the world.
-It has a pretty simple command line interface and includes a few journaling commands as well.
+It includes a simple command line interface.

-I built this program because I needed the functionality that it has, and I also needed a break from the project I was working on.
-The reason that it is named clok, is because cloc is taken, and clock could be as well.
+I'm currently working on integrating it with google sheets so that you can use it from different computers, but I may just build a simple web server as it would be much faster.

 ## Installation
-Download the repo to your system.
-Then Do the following.
-Installation currently requires
+Download the repo to your system and then Do the following.
+(Installation currently requires pipenv)
 ```shell script
 cd timeclok # Change directories into the timeclok dir